DCMLab/chordembeddings-smc2021/README.md

 # A Historical Analysis of Harmonic Progressions Using Chord Embeddings

-This repository contains the data and code for our upcoming 2021 SMC paper, "Chord Embeddings of Harmonic Progressions Reveal Historical Trends".
+This repository contains the data and code for our 2021 SMC paper, "Chord Embeddings of Harmonic Progressions Reveal Historical Trends".

 If you use it, please cite it: